CompuTec/processforce-docs/current/user-guide/quality-control/quality-control-frequency-based-on-supplier-rating.md

 :::

 :::tip
 It is possible to set Auto-Creation of Test Protocol, which can be very useful in this functionality and is recommended to improve daily tasks on a customer's side.
-Click **ADD LINK** here to find out more.
 :::

 ## General Settings